Chart Color Schemes

 Longreach is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Dwelling structure in Longreach, as evaluated at the latest Census held on 28 August 2016, comprised 88.9% houses and 11.1% other dwellings including semi-detached homes, apartments, and 'other' dwellings.
-This compares to Non-Metro Qld's 92.7% houses and 7.3% other dwellings during the same period.
-Home ownership in Longreach stood at 32.4%, with mortgaged dwellings at 25.5% and rented ones at 42.1%.
-The median monthly mortgage repayment was $1,185, above Non-Metro Qld's average of $910.
-Median weekly rent in Longreach was recorded at $200, compared to Non-Metro Qld's $160.
-Nationally, Longreach's mortgage repayments were significantly lower than the Australian average of $1,863 as of 2016, while rents were substantially below the national figure of $375 during that period.
+The latest Census evaluated Longreach's dwelling structure as 88.9% houses and 11.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 92.7% houses and 7.3% other dwellings.
+Home ownership in Longreach was at 32.4%, with mortgaged dwellings at 25.5% and rented ones at 42.1%.
+The median monthly mortgage repayment was $1,185, higher than Non-Metro Qld's average of $910.
+Weekly rent in Longreach was recorded at $200, lower than Non-Metro Qld's figure of $160.
+Nationally, Longreach's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing